lukaslehner/lukaslehner.github.io/02_research.markdown

 <details>
   <summary>Abstract</summary>

-What do unions do to workers' wages and firm performance?
-We exploit union membership registries in Austria to understand the relationship between worker organization and firm performance.
-The results demonstrate that worker organization goes hand in hand with higher wages without negative implications for labor productivity or firm profits.
+Do unions increase workers' wages at the expense of firm performance?
+For the first time at the national level, we exploit union membership records in Austria to understand this relationship.
+We show that worker organization goes hand in hand with higher wages without negative implications for labor productivity or firm profits.
 Works councils are more important than union density.
 Union density matters at the sectoral level where collective bargaining takes place while works councils shape wages at the firm level.
 Works councils matter most for low-road employers, while union density affects particularly high-road employers, consistent with rent-sharing theories.
 </details>

 <hr style="border:.25px solid grey">